 Unguarded Gate

-Unguarded Gate By Thomas Bailey Aldrich Annotated edition of the 1892 Atlantic Text WIDE open and unguarded stand our gates, Named of the four winds, North, South, East, and West; Portals that lead to an enchanted land Of cities, forests,…
+Unguarded Gate By Thomas Bailey Aldrich Wide open and unguarded stand our gates, Named after the four winds: North, South, East, and West; Portals that lead to an enchanted land Of cities, forests, fields of living gold, Vast prairies, lordly…

 To the Right Honorable William, Earl of Dartmouth